AlexLandherr/GOES_Image_Retriever/README.md

 To properly set up GOES Image Retriever follow the steps outlined below.

+1. Clone the repository either via `git clone https://github.com/AlexLandherr/GOES_Image_Retriever`, download the zip of the repository or open with GitHub Desktop: https://desktop.github.com/

-1. You need to install these libraries/packages with pip:
+2. You need to install these libraries/packages with pip:
 - Pillow: https://pillow.readthedocs.io/en/stable/
 - requests: https://docs.python-requests.org/en/latest/
 - wget: https://pypi.org/project/wget/

-2. On a storage device of your choosing create a directory named "GOES".
+3. On a storage device of your choosing create a directory named "GOES".

-3. Now go to "goes_image_settings.cfg" and on the line starting with "save_path" add the full file path to the "GOES" directory.
+4. Now go to "goes_image_settings.cfg" and on the line starting with "save_path" add the full file path to the "GOES" directory.
 It should look something like this:
 ```
 save_path = D:/path/to/GOES/
 ```
-4. In the directory named "GOES" create two sub-directories named "GOES_16" and "GOES_17".
+5. In the directory named "GOES" create two sub-directories named "GOES_16" and "GOES_17".
 The directory tree should look something like this:
 ```
 D:\